 Silver Strand Beach

 Donegal has more than its fair share of stunning beaches, but Silver Strand Beach is one of a kind.
 Sheltered by high cliffs and a horseshoe bay, the fine sand and shallow waters make for a great swimming spot.
 After a day at the beach, pop into Nancy's in Ardara for a hearty bowl of chowder or some freshly landed seafood.
+Now that you've experienced one of the nicest beaches in Donegal, it's time to visit the rest.

 The winding mountain, road known as the Glengesh Pass, or Malaidh Ghleann Gheis as Gaeilge, guides you from Ardara to the historic Glencolmcille (Gleann Cholm Cille) and is one of the nicest drives in the county.
 You'll feel like you're travelling back in time as you take in the unspoilt beauty of this magical valley.
 When you reach the top of the pass, look back on Ardara and prepare to have your jaw drop.